Sita Svayamvara: Legacy

-Indian postal stamp showing Lord Rama stringing the divine bow Pinaka at the Sita Swayamvara Shabha in Mithila.
+Indian postal stamp showing Rama stringing the divine bow Pinaka at the Sita Svayamvara Sabha in Mithila.

-In the modern times the Sita Swayamvara ceremony is still played and shown in dramas, theatre and Ramleela, etc. at different parts of the Indian subcontinent.
-In 2016, Siya Ke Ram television serial of Star Plus made special and grand episodes on the topic Sita Swayamvara.
-They also launched 15 days Dhanush Yatra that traveled 107 major cities of India across Uttar Pradesh, Gujarat and Punjab for the awareness of the popular epic event "Sita Swayamvara" in Ramayana.
+In modern times, the Sita Svayamvara ceremony is still performed in dramas, theaters, and Ramleela productions throughout different parts of the Indian subcontinent.
+In 2016, Siya Ke Ram television serial of Star Plus made special and grand episodes on the topic Sita Svayamvara.
+They also launched a 15-day Dhanush Yatra that traveled to 107 major cities across Uttar Pradesh, Gujarat, and Punjab to raise awareness of the popular epic event from the Ramayana.